Festival Volunteer Programme

 Volunteer with us at the Fringe

-Register your interest in joining us this summer
+Register your interest in joining us for Festival 2021

-Please note that the information below shows our standard appication process for the Pleasance Festival Volunteer Programme.
-This is for reference only, as applications are currently suspended.
+Please note that the information below shows our standard appication process for the Pleasance Festival Volunteer Programme as it was originally intended for Fringe 2020 (since suspended).
+This is for reference only.
 If you would like to register your interest in joining us, please use the form above.

 An unforgettble month at the very heart of the Edinburgh Festival Fringe awaits!

 The Pleasance Festival Volunteer Programme provides a platform for people of all backgrounds and ages to hone their skills in the creative industries through playing an important part in the daily operation of the Pleasance’s 23 Fringe venues, each at the centre of the largest arts festival in the world.